mabuaita/ad_metrics/README.md

 # Features

 - Uses develop branch to track development, when a release is ready a merge to main/master is requested.
+- Developers use feature branches or bug-fix branches, which can be merged beck to develop branch.
 - For merge requests a jenkins job automaticlly initiates to test for untime resilience and framework mechanics.
 - Merge to main only if test job passes and peer review.
 - Instrumented to render metrics for prometheus to scape, http://ad-metrics.swhagy.com:8777/metrics.